 The skills base in innovation is limited in two regards, the lack of experienced business people in innovation and the lack of technical skills.
-Innovators in South Africa are typically inexperienced business people who have creative ideas that are conducive to research and development.
+Innovators in South Africa are typically inexperienced business people who have creative technical ideas that are conducive to research and development.
 However, this does not always translate into the successful commercialisation of these ideas.
 The lack of business expertise amongst SPII recipients is so prevalent that 71% of industry stakeholders noted the need for business development support for innovators.
 This was further confirmed in the case studies where the smaller, start-up companies consistently commented on the need for business development support and/or mentorship.

 This is not only a South African phenomenon and according to the latest OECD Science, Technology and Industry Outlook (2012), many countries are beginning to distinguish between financial measures, which includes direct funding and indirect funding, and non-financial measures, such as providing a range of services, such as provision of support services, skill development and consultancy services.
-There is a growing trend towards providing non-financial measures as many SMEs find this more appropriate than the former.
+There is a growing trend globally towards providing non-financial measures as many SMEs find this more appropriate than the former.

 Additionally, complex, technical innovations require technically skilled individuals, generally with tertiary degrees.
 Many case studies noted that finding such employees or local subcontractors is difficult and often requires subcontracting international expertise.
+Two engineering companies, one in the Western Cape and one in Gauteng, raised this as a concern.
+This was also a major constraint to a medium-sized Western Cape based electronics firm.
 Both the 2007 OECD Review of Innovation Policy in South Africa and the 2012 Ministerial review noted that one of South Africa's weaknesses in the innovation landscape was a lack of skilled human capital, particularly in the areas of mathematics, science and technology, and engineering.
+This lack of technical skills is illustrated by the following figure, which shows how South Africa has a relatively low availability of technical skills: